pengzhouzp/pengzhouzp.github.io/_pages/main.md

 [Nov.
 18, 2021] Paper “How to Build a Memristive Integrate-and-Fire Model for Spiking Neuronal Signal Generation” has been published in: IEEE Transactions on Circuits and Systems–I: Regular Papers.
 We are honoured to have these international cooperations among Germany, Korea, the University of Michigan, UCB, and UCSC.
 * [Oct.
 23, 2021] Peng gave a talk on “Memristive Spiking Neural Network for Neuromorphic Computing” at the Integrated Circuit School, Huazhong University of Science and Technology.
 * [May.
 14, 2021] We received the Faculty Research Grant for “Bio-Inspired Memristive Spiking Neural Network for Machine Learning” research from the Committee on Research of the University of California, Santa Cruz.
+* [Mar 30, 2021] Peng has been selected as a 2021 Science Internship Program research mentor.
 * [Dec.
 29, 2020] Paper “Automatically detecting bregma and lambda points in rodent skull anatomy images” has been published in: PloS one.
 * [Sep.
 14, 2020] Peng received the 2020 IEEE Nuclear Science Symposium and Medical Imaging Conference trainee grant.
 * [Jul.
 29, 2020] Paper “Towards Real-Time Machine Learning for Anomaly Detection” has been accepted at the 2020 IEEE Nuclear Science Symposium and Medical Imaging Conference (NSS/MIC).